ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 `Secure Write`      |   V              |    V       |        V          |    ?
 `Secure Execute`    |   X?             |    V       |        X          |    ?

-## Testing
+### Testing

-ARM provides a list of tests to make sure the HAL functions are implemented according to requirements, and the porting is done correctly.
+Arm provides a list of tests to make sure the HAL functions are implemented according to requirements, and the porting is done correctly.

-After finalizing the porting, the following tests should be executed:
+After finalizing the porting, execute the following tests:

 - [TODO: WHEN READY, ADD TEST NAME]
 - [TODO: WHEN READY, ADD TEST NAME]
 - ...

-It is recommended to leave the memory protection part [*spm_hal_memory_protection_init()* implementation] to the end of the porting.
-First implement and test other HAL functions, and after these tests pass, implement *spm_hal_memory_protection_init()* and run the entire test suite again, including the memory protection related tests.
+We recommended you leave the memory protection part (*spm_hal_memory_protection_init()* implementation) to the end of the porting.
+First, implement and test other HAL functions.
+After these tests pass, implement *spm_hal_memory_protection_init()*, and run the entire test suite again, including the memory protection related tests.